-Group Home - A home in which more than three (3) unrelated Disabled Persons live together as a self-supporting and self-sufficient household unit.
+Group Home - A home in which more than three unrelated persons with a disability, as defined in the U.S. Fair Housing Act, 42 U.S.C.
+3601 et seq., live together as a self-supporting and self-sufficient household unit.